Rishabh2482/Learning-Git_pw/git.md

 (git stash clear) :-> Using this command we can clear the all the list of stash changed

 (git stash --include-untrack) : This command is used to add changes of untracked files in stash.
-(git stash --include-untrack) : This command is used to add changes of untracked files in stash.